 At the beginning of the 20th century there was a big sales crisis for the Madeira

-and the real occurring in the 1870s mildew
+and the real one that appeared in the 1870s mildew

 was.
-For this reason, in 1913, Welsh & Cunha and Henriques & Camara and subsequently other trading companies joined the "Madeira Wine Association" on the Portuguese island in order to achieve synergy effects by bundling production costs.
-The individual Madeira companies or brands remained largely independent.
-The two Madeira houses Blandy's and Leacock's merged in 1925 and became major owners, with John Ernest Blandy as chairman and Thomas L. Mullins as managing director.
+In 1913, Welsh & Cunha and Henriques & Camara and other trading companies merged to form the "Madeira Wine Association" on the Portuguese island in order to achieve synergy effects by bundling production costs.
+The individual Madeira companies and brands remained largely independent.
+The two Madeira houses, Blandy's and Leacock's, merged in 1925 and became the main owners, with John Ernest Blandy as chairman and Thomas L. Mullins as managing director.
 As a result, other companies were added, including the large company Cossart Gordon

 to use their know-how in quality-oriented production and the worldwide sales network.
-These two companies are now main owners.
-The main winery in Funchal, which was newly renovated in 2000, produces the 120 different brands of the 26 Madeira houses.
-The artificial warming during maturation takes place in giant tanks.
-The wines are stored together, but keep their own style of each house.
-The most famous brands are Barros, Blandy
+These two companies are now the main owners.
+The main cellar in Funchal, which was renovated in 2000, produces a total of 120 different brands from the 26 Madeira houses.
+Artificial heating during ripening takes place in giant tanks.
+The wines are stored together, but keep the individual style of the individual houses.
+The most famous brands are Barros, Blandy.
+Cossart Gordon

-, Funchal Wine Company, Krohn Brothers, Leacock's, Luiz Gomes da Conceicao, Miles and Shortridge Lawton.
-Vintage wines are marketed back to the early 19th century.
+, Funchal Wine Company, Krohn Brothers, Leacock's, Luiz Gomes da Conceicão, Miles and Shortridge Lawton.
+Vintage wines dating back to the early 19th century are marketed.
 The Madeira production share of all brands is about 60%.